 When I was at the high school the other night, I saw parents helping with the musical: moving props, adding last-minute paint to the set, adjusting costumes.
 Here’s the thing: three of the parents I saw no longer have children at the high school — their kids have graduated, but the parents come back to help because this is one of the places where they feel a sense of community.
 They’re helping the students and spending time with old friends.

 It’s that way in the Dog Shack, too.
 People return year-after-year because they want to help, and they feel welcome.
 So maybe next fall you’ll see me at the concession stand laughing with a friend and stirring a crock-pot full of meatballs.

-This weekend, you’ll find me in the Great Valley High School auditorium, waiting for Les Mis to begin, praying that a woman with very big hair does not plop down in the seat in front of me.
+This weekend, you’ll find me in the high school auditorium, waiting for Les Mis to begin, praying that a woman with very big hair does not plop down in the seat in front of me.
 At the end, when the performers come out for their final bow, I’ll applaud for everyone: for the marvelous actors who brought the show to life, and the stage crew who made those set changes happen, and the lighting and sound crew who made sure the spotlight was in the right place at the right time and that the microphones worked.
 I’ll be applauding the director and the teachers and parents who helped.
 But most of all, I’ll be applauding the musicians because I’m a music mom and without their amazing playing the musical would not have been a musical.